imaphatduc/cubecubed/CONTRIBUTING.md

 ## Open a Pull Request

--   Choose your target template...
+-   Choose your target template.

--   ...and you're good to go!
+-   You're good to go!

 And that's it.
 You are one of the contributors of Cubecubed!